alkismavridis/mathasm/README.md

 ### What the hell is this?
 This project is a tool for building mathematical theories and/or philosophical propositions.
-One can create statements from scratch (Axioms), or use existing statements to generate new statements (theorems) using **certain rules** of transformations.
+One can create statements from scratch (Axioms), or use existing statements to generate new statements (theorems) using **certain rules** of transformation.

 ### What theories?